benjaminzwhite/reasoning-models/README.md

 - [Reinforcement Learning: A Comprehensive Overview](https://arxiv.org/abs/2412.05265) - entire book by Kevin P Murphy (probabilistic machine learning author); not entirely about reasoning models but has nice sections on RL+LLMs and related subjects
 - [Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space](https://arxiv.org/abs/2505.13308) - seems to be training-free, need to re-read to be clear
 - [lmgame-Bench: How Good are LLMs at Playing Games?](https://arxiv.org/abs/2505.15146) - not entirely about reasoning, but all the best performing models are reasoning models (o3 etc.) and I really like the paper, especially the correlation studies with tasks in Table/Figure 3, and the general area
+- [DisCO: Reinforcing Large Reasoning Models with Discriminative Constrained Optimization](https://arxiv.org/abs/2505.12366) - looks like interesting approach/alternative to GRPO, need to implement and test

 #### Topic - General or unsorted